gameinn1/HikaruNoGoSSA/README.md

 This is an update to the project started by gabest11.
 See the table below for overall progress.
 The fonts are in fonts-v16.zip (compiled via fonts collector) and made after 75/76 was complete.
 Once extracted, right click and install them.

 ## Intro/Progress
-I restarted this project in late December 2025 after it was laid dormant by gabest11 (they stopped around episode 60).
+I restarted this project in mid December 2025 after it was laid dormant by gabest11.
 Before this I had no experience with Aegisub.
-I assumed that the work done by gabest11 was close to done but there are some small problems.
-Most of the time they did not assign styles/missed some notes so this needs relooked at.
-There are also some small errors in the text comapred to E-F/R-F (see Everything yet to do pdf for examples).
+I assumed that the work done by gabest11 was close to done (they stopped episode 61) but there were some problems.
+Most of the time they did not assign styles/missed notes so that all needed relooked at and the timings needed redone (especially for earlier episodes).
+There were also some small errors in the text compared to E-F/R-F (see Everything yet to do pdf for examples).

-I wanted to get the actual subs complete and I am happy to say that the main subs for 61 to 75 are now done with full styling!
-After that I decided to go back to the start to style/do signs.
+I wanted to get the actual subs done and I am happy to say that on January 2nd 2026, the main subs for 62 to 75 were complete!
+After that I decided to go back to the start to style/do signs and check timing for what gabest11 had done.

-I did pretty well in recreating episode 1.
-Everything is there with all the quirks of early E-F subs.
-From episode 2 onwards, I have changed the titles to the later versions that R-F did as it looks far better.
-I just decided to do Episode 1 exactly the same style as E-F for a homage.

-The subbing for the ending Igo sections is not what what E-F/R-F had so they also have to get resubbed.
-I want to make it clear that all ending Igo is now done but just non E-F/R-F versions for the majority.
-Anything I did with a full green (or blue tick) tick is E-F/R-F Igo.

 I asked for help on some forums and I do want to give a big thank you to llbx.
 Things they did: